- EY also honors His Royal Highness The Prince of Wales of the United Kingdom with inaugural Social Entrepreneurship Award

 His Royal Highness (HRH) The Prince of Wales first recipient of the EY Social Entrepreneurship Award

-This evening, EY also honored HRH The Prince of Wales, of the United Kingdom, with an inaugural EY Social Entrepreneurship Award.
+Today, EY also honored HRH The Prince of Wales, of the United Kingdom, with an inaugural EY Social Entrepreneurship Award.
 This award was given in recognition of the tremendous social value created by The Prince of Wales’ leading initiatives, including The Prince’s Trust and Business in the Community, the exciting progress of the bold, global Sustainable Markets Initiative and this year’s unveiling of the Terra Carta, which provides a road map toward putting nature, people and planet at the heart of global value creation over the next decade.
 The new award will remain an annual feature and was established to recognize leaders who are focused on creating a purposeful business in society.

 Carmine Di Sibio, EY Global Chairman and CEO, says: